5 of the Most Festive Flowering Houseplants for Holiday Decorating

 If ever a plant embodied the phrase, "Happy Holidays," it's poinsettias.
 Look for them in Christmassy red, hot pink, cream, white, apricot, or with marbling, speckles, or streaks.
 Two of my faves: 'Jingle Bells,' a crimson beauty with white splashes, and 'Peppermint Ruffles,' in pale pink and cream with dark pink speckles.
 As if their natural splendor wasn't enough, they even come spray-painted in blue and other exotic hues, with or without glitter.

 Potted poinsettias are showy enough to stand alone as a centerpiece or on your hearth, where they'll get bright, indirect light.
-You also can tuck cut blooms into water picks to decorate a garland, wreath, or tree.
-These tender perennials dislike cold drafts near windows and doors, but you can use them to flank an outside door if you’re in USDA Hardiness Zones 9-11.
+You also can tuck cut blooms into water picks to decorate a garland, wreath, or Christmas tree.
+These tender perennials dislike cold drafts near windows and doors, but you can use them to flank an outside door if you're in USDA Hardiness Zones 9-11.
 And contrary to popular belief, poinsettias aren't actually dangerous to pets or small children if eaten.

 3. Charming Kalanchoes

 With their plump, green leaves and vibrant flowers, kalanchoes are another holiday favorite.
-(If you're curious, #kalanchoe has been tagged on Instagram 308,239 times, so they don't lag too far behind poinsettias).
+(If you're curious, #kalanchoe has been used on Instagram 404,710 times, so they don't lag too far behind poinsettias).
 Blooming for weeks, varieties with white, pink, or red flowers work nicely with seasonal colors.
 You can find them in bright orange and yellow, too.

 Kalanchoes are succulents, so they like bright light, but not direct sun.
 Try one in your kitchen, bath, or home office for some winter cheer.
 Water when the soil feels dry and let the excess drain away to prevent roots from rotting.
 These low-maintenance perennials are tricky to coax into reblooming, but they still make wonderful evergreen houseplants even without their flowers.